Johnsonajibi/Ransomeware_protection/TPM_PROOF_GUIDE.md

 **With TPM (Real Hardware):**
 ```
-✓ Token key sealed to PCRs [0, 1, 2, 7]
+[OK] Token key sealed to PCRs [0, 1, 2, 7]
-✓ Token key unsealed successfully
+[OK] Token key unsealed successfully
 ```

 **Without TPM (Software Fallback):**
 ```
-⚠️ TPM not available, using software seal
+[WARNING] TPM not available, using software seal
-⚠️ TPM not available, using software unseal
+[WARNING] TPM not available, using software unseal
 ```

 **Why this is proof:**